yandex-cloud/docs/en/managed-greenplum/operations/external-tables.md

 {% if audience != "internal" %}

-To connect to external sources, [enable egress NAT](../../vpc/operations/enable-nat) for the subnet hosting the {{ mgp-name }} cluster.
+To connect to external sources, [set up an NAT gateway](../../vpc/operations/create-nat-gateway.md) for the subnet hosting the {{ mgp-name }} cluster.

 {% else %}

-To connect to external sources, enable egress NAT for the subnet hosting the {{ mgp-name }} cluster.
+To connect to external sources, set up an NAT gateway for the subnet hosting the {{ mgp-name }} cluster.

 {% endif %}